mnesca/corgi_cubicle/RMD_Wpg_Transit_Analysis.md

     ##   Location = col_character()
     ## )

-## Descriptive Analysis on Variables
+## Data Cleaning and Checking Variables

 Here I want to describe what my variables initially look like before further analysis.
 We first need to see what variables are included